 Need additional supplies?
 Supplies can be replenished when available through an additional Resource Request form submission.
 Excessive requests will require a follow-up by SH&S staff members.

-*All fulfilled resource requests must be picked up within two to three business days from requested appointment date.
+*All fulfilled resource requests must be picked up within three business days from requested appointment date.
 If not, resources will be returned back to inventory and a new resource request must be made.*

 These guidelines will be updated as needed to reflect current guidance from public health professionals and supply availability.
-If you have any questions or comments, please contact the Office of Safety, Health, and Sustainability email@example.com.
+If you have any questions or comments, please contact the Office of Safety, Health, and Sustainability at firstname.lastname@example.org.